Information about the coronavirus

 Need someone to talk to?

-All study and career counselling is being held digitally.
+For the time being, all study and career counselling is being held digitally.
 Do not hesitate to get in touch.

 If you have any questions regarding your rights as a student at HVL, please contact the Student Ombudsman.